sridevinarayan/git-github.com-sridevinarayan-WLDS2/README.md

         c) Create a NN model
         d) split the data in different proportions (train_test_split)
         d) Fit and train the model for differnt epochs and for the different test proportions
-        e) Analyse the accuracy and loss for the different sets
+        e) PLot the accuracy and loss for the different sets
+4. summariy.ipynb - check the trands for acc and loss across test splits for different epochs for normalized and umnormalized data